Skip to main content

 Conclusion

 WebP and AVIF are new formats that are taking over the web.
-In the above example, the WebP image is half the size of the jpg version, a super performance improvement by just using a different image format.
+In the above example, the WebP image is half the size of the JPG version, a super performance improvement by just using a different image format.

-With Crystallize you already have this out-of-the-box.
-We are generating both WebP and original file format for every image you upload, ready distributed on a CDN.
-Best of all thatā€™s not the only benefit you get with Crystallize.
+With Crystallize, you already have this out-of-the-box.
+We're generating both WebP and original file format for every image you upload, distributed on a content delivery network (CDN).
+Best of all, that’s not the only benefit you get with Crystallize.Wanna know what else we offer that helps you streamline your workflow?
+Schedule a personalized 1-on-1 demo and let us walk you through Crystallize.